W427697/Discord-/docs/writing-stories/args.md

 ## Setting args from within a story

-Components with interactivity often need their containing component, or page, to respond to events, modify their state, then pass a changed arg back to the rendered component to reflect the change.
-For example, you would want a Checkbox component to be checked by a user and the arg shown in Storybook to reflect the change.
-This can be accomplished by using the `useArgs` hook exported by `@storybook/preview-api`:
+Interactive components often need to be controlled by their containing component or page to respond to events, modify their state and reflect those changes in the UI.
+For example, when a user toggles a switch component, the switch should be checked, and the arg shown in Storybook should reflect the change.
+To enable this, you can use the [`useArgs`](../addons/addons-api.md#useargs) API exported by `@storybook/preview-api`:

 <!-- prettier-ignore-start -->